jdesmarais/dim2D_finite_volume/scripts_py/sm_lg_domain_automatization/readme.txt

 			  simulations, generate the PBS scripts to run the simulations and run the PBS scripts

+			  - the main function can be used to create and run simulations

 library_sm_lg_error.py:	  contain intermediate fcts useful to generate the
 			  error files by comparing the simulations on the small and large domains

+			  - the main function can be used to create the error graphs from the simulation output folders

+library_sm_lg_graph.py:	  contain functions to contain a graph representing
+			  the maximum of the error as function of time